BenSerota/Smartcat_Visual_Analyzer/README.md

 ## Usage

-1. **Upload a File**: Drag and drop a `.txt` file (max 100KB for MVP) or click to browse
+1. **Upload PowerPoint**: Drag and drop a `.pptx` file (max 10MB) or click to browse
-2. **Wait for Analysis**: The AI will analyze your document in two passes
+2. **Visual Analysis**: The AI analyzes each slide's visual layout and text relationships
-3. **Review Results**: Terms are displayed by category with confidence scores
-4. **Edit as Needed**: Click "Edit" on any term to modify it, or "Delete" to remove
-5. **Export**: Download your glossary as CSV or JSON
+3. **Preview Results**: Review visual contexts overlaid on slide images
+4. **Edit Segmentation**: Review and modify the AI-generated segmentation
+5. **Export XLIFF**: Download the segmented content in XLIFF format with visual context metadata

 ## File Size Limitations

-The MVP version supports files up to 100KB.
-Larger files will need to be split or summarized.
+The MVP version supports PowerPoint files up to 10MB.
+Larger files may need to be optimized or split.

 ## Supported File Types

-Currently supports `.txt` files only.
-Support for PDF and DOCX is planned for future versions.
+Currently supports PowerPoint `.pptx` files only.
+Support for other presentation formats is planned for future versions.

 ## Architecture

 - **Frontend**: React + TypeScript + Vite
 - **Backend**: Node.js + Express
-- **AI**: OpenAI GPT-5-nano
+- **AI**: OpenAI GPT-5-nano with visual analysis capabilities
+- **PowerPoint Processing**: PptxGenJS for file parsing and slide extraction
+- **Image Processing**: Sharp for slide image generation
 - **File Upload**: Multer v2

 ## Development